Groestlcoin/btcpayserver/BTCPayServer.Tests/README.md

 ### Session not created: This version of ChromeDriver only supports Chrome version 88

 When you run tests for selenium, you may end up with this error.
-This happen when we update the selenium packages on BTCPay Server while you did not update your chrome version.
+This happen when we update the selenium packages on GRSPay Server while you did not update your chrome version.

 If you want to use a older chrome driver on [this page](https://chromedriver.chromium.org/downloads) then point to it with